edwardcrupi/swen40004/Assignment1.md

 The system uses a reporting method that outputs the numbers of Ethnocentric, Cosmopolitan, Egoistic and Altruistic agents as 4 respective variables: `CD`, `DC`, `DD` and `CC`.
 These are the main variables we use to compare our models for similarity of output.

 #Experimentation
+We aim to explore the following hypothesis:
+	1. The results from the Java implemnentation are robust against a change from deterministic updating (top left to bottom right) to stochastic updating
+	2. The Java implementation will produce output consistent with the NetLogo implementation

+## Deterministic vs. Stochastic Updating
+The updating method used by NetLogo is not explicitly stated.
+Here we will see if a change in updating method results in a systematic change in the output of our Java model, and then explore which, if either, produce results more statistically similar to the NetLogo model.

+We are operating under the hypothesis that there will be little difference in the two.
+Deterministic updating may lead to population clusters around the top of the graph where the evolving populations are small, thus relatively high death rates, low immigration rates and low probabilities of reproduction are more likely to manifest this behaviour.
+If there are any differences between the two updating methods, they are likely to be more blatent and thus easier to test for.

+##Analysing the Output

 #Results

 #Discussion
+Discuss inherent bias to birth to left of agent if matrix is sparse.

 #References